SchmidtDSE/retrospectives/20250611_GlobalPlasticsTool_Polyfill.md

 ## Notes
 Thank you to Matt Fisher (@mfisher87) for feedback on this report.
 Though investigation and initial report drafting was mnaul, Anthropic Claude 4 was used to help with final report compilation, primarily for the purposes of formatting and proofreading.
 Its work was manually validated by the author.

+An unrelated project for soil health also used polyfill io but similarly uses cached CDN payloads.
+It did not have deploys (was archived) prior to the sale of the project to the adversary.
+Therefore, no retrospective is needed.